-4. Any other Baptised Catholic children.
+3. Baptised Catholic children

-- 'Catholic' means a member of the Ordinariate and the Latin and Oriental Rite Churches that are in union with the Bishop of Rome. - A copy of the child's baptism certificate or evidence of reception into the Catholic Church will be required.
+- 'Catholic' includes children who are baptised or received into the Catholic Church, children baptised or received into the Eastern Churches in union with Rome and children of members of the Ordinariate. - A copy of the child's baptism certificate or evidence of reception into the Catholic Church is required.

-5. Other looked after and other previously looked after children
+4. Other looked after and other previously looked after children

-- A 'looked after child' (LAC) means any child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions at the time of making the application to the school. - A 'previously looked after child' (PLAC) is a child who was looked after, but ceased to be so because they were adopted, or became subject to a child arrangements or special guardianship order including those children, who appear to the Governing Body, to have been in state care outside of England and who ceased to be in state care as a result of being adopted or in the case of previously looked after children, ceased to be because they became subject to an adoption, child arrangements or special guardianship order. - Applications in this category may need to be supported by documentary evidence confirming the child's status, such as a signed letter from the child's social worker or former social worker confirming their current or previous status, an adoption, child arrangements or special guardianship order.
+- A looked after child (LAC) means any child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions at the time of making the application to the school. - A 'previously looked after child' (PLAC) is a child who was looked after, but ceased to be so because they were adopted, or became subject to a child arrangements or special guardianship order including those children, who appear to the Governing Body, to have been in state care outside of England and who ceased to be in state care as a result of being adopted or in the case of previously looked after children, ceased to be because they became subject to an adoption, child arrangements or special guardianship order. - Applications in this category may need to be supported by documentary evidence confirming the child's status, such as a signed letter from the child's social worker or former social worker confirming their current or previous status, an adoption, child arrangements or special guardianship order.
 In the case of children adopted from state care outside England (as defined above), evidence of having been in state care outside England and of being adopted will be required.
 Ideally, this should be received by the application deadline in the normal admission round.
-When assessing the evidence provided, the DfE's guidance will be followed. - Where the Virtual School Head has already verified the child's status, parents should let the Local Authority/School know, as there should be no need for further evidence to be provided in this case.
+When assessing the evidence provided, the DfE's guidance will be followed.

+• Where the Virtual School Head has already verified the child's status, parents should let the Local Authority/School know, as there should be no need for further evidence to be provided in this case.

-6. Children enrolled in the catechumenate.
+5. Children enrolled in the catechumenate